 Many people feel as though they don’t have enough money to start investing, or they’re afraid of losing money because they don’t have time to learn how to properly invest.

 I tell people all the time if they can save only $25/week that’s more than enough to get started.
 It may not seem like enough to make an impact, but what most people don’t account for is the lost opportunity cost of not investing early.

 For example, I recently sat down with a good friend of mine to crunch the numbers.
 We discovered if he invested his daily $5 latte into a simple, low-cost index ETF inside his TFSA over the next 25-years he would have more than $75,000 in tax-free cash once he’s ready to retire.
 That’s like making $106,000 before tax!
 With a 5% yield, he could collect $312/month tax-free without ever having to touch his principle – more than enough to cover monthly gas and groceries during retirement (on top of his pension).

-Thankfully, there are so many great resources available nowadays to learn from experienced DIY investors – My Own Advisor is an excellent example, or shoot me an email, I’m always up to chat personal finance (preferably over a craft beer!)
+Thankfully, there are so many great resources available nowadays to learn from experienced DIY investors – My Own Advisor is an excellent example.
+I’m always up to chat personal finance (preferably over a craft beer!) or via Twitter.